-A double mastectomy is the surgical removal of both breasts.
-This procedure is used to treat breast cancer or to reduce risk in high-risk individuals.
+A double (bilateral) mastectomy is the surgical removal of both breasts.
+This procedure is used to treat breast cancer or to reduce the risk of breast cancer in people with a high risk.

-In this article, we’ll talk about when double mastectomy is a good option, different types of surgery, and what you can expect recovery to be like.
+In this article, we’ll talk about when double mastectomy is a good option, different types of surgery, potential alternatives, and what you can expect recovery to be like.

-Double mastectomy, also called bilateral mastectomy, is the surgical removal of both breasts.
-The purpose of this surgery is to:
+Double mastectomy is the surgical removal of both breasts.
+The purpose is to:

 • remove breast cancer